OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 # dmesg | grep -i iommu
 ```

-An alternative way to confirm that IOMMU is active is by checking that the `/sys/kernel/iommu_groups/` directory exists and is populated with subdirectories.
+Alternatively, to confirm that IOMMU is active proceed to check that the `/sys/kernel/iommu_groups/` directory exists and is populated with subdirectories.
 An empty directory might indicate that IOMMU is not correctly enabled in the kernel or BIOS.

 ### VFIO Driver Binding